The In-Laws (1979 film)

-The In-Laws is a 1979 American action comedy film starring Alan Arkin and Peter Falk, written by Andrew Bergman and directed by Arthur Hiller on various locations, including Mexico, which served as the film's representation of the fictional Central American setting.
+The In-Laws is a 1979 American action comedy film starring Alan Arkin and Peter Falk, written by Andrew Bergman and directed by Arthur Hiller.
+It was filmed on various locations, including Mexico, which served as the film's representation of the fictional Central American setting.
 A remake was made in 2003.

+The film focuses on the fathers of a young couple.
+One of the fathers is a mild-mannered dentist, the other claims to be a renegade agent of the CIA.

 Plot

+A well-organized gang hijacks an armored car, breaking in and stealing some currency engraving plates while ignoring the actual money.
+One of the hijackers delivers the plates to Vince Ricardo on the roof of a disused building.

-The daughter of mild-mannered Manhattan dentist Sheldon "Shelly" Kornpett and the son of businessman Vince Ricardo are engaged to be married.
-At an introductory dinner in which Shelly meets his new in-law Vince, he finds Vince suspicious; during the dinner, Vince tells a crazy story of a nine-month "consulting" trip to 1954 Guatemala.
-Vince's son and wife seem oblivious.
-At one point in the dinner Vince excuses himself to make a phone call, and hides something in the basement.
-Later that night, Shelly pleads with his daughter not to marry into the Ricardo clan, since he mistrusts Vince, but he is talked into giving the marriage a chance.
+Meanwhile, the daughter of mild-mannered Manhattan dentist Sheldon "Shelly" Kornpett and the son of businessman Vince Ricardo are engaged to be married.
+At an introductory dinner in which Shelly meets his new in-law, he finds Vince suspicious; during the dinner, Vince tells a crazy story of a nine-month "consulting" trip to 1954 Guatemala.
+He excuses himself to make a phone call and hides one set of engraving plates in the basement.
+Later that night, Shelly pleads with his daughter not to marry into the Ricardo clan, but he is talked into giving the marriage a chance.

-The following day, Vince appears at Sheldon's office, claiming that he wanted to say hello.
-He asks Shelly for help with a five-minute errand: breaking into Vince's office safe.
+The following day, Vince appears at Shelly's office and asks for help with breaking into his office safe.
 Shelly reluctantly agrees.
-After retrieving a mysterious black bag from Vince's cramped office in an old Herald Square office building, two armed hit men surprise Sheldon.
-After a chase and shootout, Vince explains to the frightened Shelly he has worked for the CIA since the Eisenhower administration and robbed the United States Mint of engraving plates to crack a worldwide inflation plot hatched in Central America.
+After Vince retrieves a black bag from his office in an old Herald Square office building, two armed hit men surprise Shelly.
+After a chase and shootout, Vince explains that he has worked for the CIA since the Eisenhower administration and robbed the United States Mint of engraving plates to crack a worldwide inflation plot hatched in Central America.
 He mentions he robbed the U.S. Mint on his own; the CIA had turned him down, deeming the caper too risky.
-Vince claims that Sheldon is not involved; however, if Vince is caught, he will be jailed for 20 years and fired from the CIA.
-Vince further upsets Sheldon by mentioning he left an engraving plate in the basement of Sheldon's house the previous night.
+Vince further upsets Shelly by mentioning he left an engraving plate in the basement of Shelly's house the previous night.

-During the wedding preparations, Mrs. Kornpett discovers the engraving and brings it to her local bank, where she is informed by the U.S. Treasury Department that it was stolen.
-Sheldon arrives home to find Treasury officials there and speeds out of the driveway, leading to a car chase through suburban New Jersey.
-Sheldon calls Vince and explains what happened; Vince tells Sheldon he wants him to accompany him to Scranton, Pennsylvania, and the whole ordeal will be cleared up by the time they return.
-At a small airport near Lodi, New Jersey, Vince and Sheldon board a jet.
+During the wedding preparations, Mrs. Kornpett discovers the engraving plates and brings them to her bank, where she is informed by the U.S. Treasury Department that they were stolen.
+Shelly arrives home to find Treasury officials there and speeds away, leading to a car chase through suburban New Jersey.
+Vince tells Shelly he wants him to accompany him to Scranton, Pennsylvania, and the ordeal will be cleared up by the time they return.
+At a small airport near Lodi, New Jersey, Vince and Shelly board a jet.